Commencement

 Commencement, the solemn but joyful climax and recognition of the graduates’ years of study, is an important and meaningful occasion to the commonwealth, the University, the College of Medicine, faculty, staff, students and their families.
 It is a privilege to have you here to share in this occasion.

 When the academic procession enters at the beginning of the ceremony, the audience is asked to rise.
-Please remain standing until all members of the platform party have taken their places.
+Please remain standing until all members of the platform party have taken their places and asked to be seated.

 Professional photographers will be taking pictures throughout the ceremony.
 We would like to remind you that no other photography is permitted during the ceremony.
 Please be considerate of our graduates and other guests by ensuring that all cell phones and other electronic devices are silent during the ceremony.
 Out of respect to everyone present, any crying infants or restless children should be taken to the lobby.
 Banners or other items that block the view of other guests are not permitted.